Rrucha/CSE-250_my_work./README.md

 ## Objectives

 In this assignment, you will:

-* Use maps to perform a relational join between two datasets
+* Use maps to perform join two datasets together
-* Link open datasets together
+* Use maps to compute statistics over a dataset
+* Learn about the limitations of simple data anonymization techniques
-* Learn about privacy issues in Open Data
+* Learn about privacy issues resulting from data release
+* Work with open data resources

 ## Useful Resources